dannypeanuts/GematriaCalculator/Readme.md

 ![](Image/alphabet.JPG)

-And the sequence could be any valid numeric system such as simple arithmetic/geometric sequence, prime series, etc.
+And the sequence could be any valid numeric system such as simple geometric, simple arithmetic, prime series, etc.

 ![](Image/numeric.JPG)